SpoOkyMagician/AoE2DE_Scenario_Format_Notes/README.md

 update: added folders to organize this stuff better...

-minor note: Fun fact, SOME '.dat' files can be decompressed with this.
+minor note: Fun fact, SOME '.dat' files can be decompressed with this program.vb code.
 Even the "empires2_x2_p1.dat" file. :D